fxm90/GradientLoadingBar/Example/Pods/LightweightObservable/README.md

 ```

 #### – Create an `Observable`
 Initializing an observable directly is not possible, as this would lead to a sequence that will never change.
-Instead you need to cast a `PublishSubject` or a `Variable` to an observable.
+Instead you need to cast a `PublishSubject` or a `Variable` to an Observable.

 ```swift
 var formattedTime: Observable<String> {